 The good news is that there are lots of options for whole grain rices.
 The fact that they are not refined means that there is still the fibrous husk which slows the digestive time kind of like receiving your lottery winnings over time so you don’t blow it all at once or in the case of the body, store them as fat.
 There are two ways we cook our rice.

-- With a rice cooker like the ones available on Amazon.
+- With a rice cooker or Instant pot like the ones available on Amazon.
 Or just by boiling your rice.

 - Precooked which just needs to be heated for the Millennials or those who have less time.
 I know there are those purists who would criticize a cooking blog for recommending these quick versions of rice but the primary purpose of this blog is to facilitate the achievement of healthy, tasty food on a rough schedule.
 I like these for a quick healthy dinner with a lot of color, flavor and texture.
-Fall River Wild Rice and we also buy Uncle Ben’s Wild Rice a lot.
+Fall River Wild Rice and we also buy Uncle Ben’s Wild Rice a lot and there a lot of others not mentioned here.
+Those brands do not sponsor us by the way.